oschrenk/notes/netherlands.md

 - Collect and/or arrange residence permit and/or work permit
 - Arrange a local bank account
 - Arrange local health insurance*
-- Obtain a driving licence or exchange your current licence (if required)
+- Obtain a driving license or exchange your current license (if required)
 - Register with a local doctor and dentist
 - Find short-term/long-term accommodation
 - Get connected (arrange telephone, internet, utilities, etc.)